Consumer Medicine Information

 Things to be careful of

-Be careful driving or operating machinery until you know how Noten affects you.
-Noten may cause dizziness or tiredness in some people.
+Be careful driving or operating machinery until you know how NOTEN affects you.
+NOTEN may cause dizziness, tiredness, light headedness or faintness in some people.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Dress warmly during cold weather, especially if you will be outside for a long time (for example, when playing or watching sports in winter).
-Noten, like other beta-blocker medicines, may make you more sensitive to cold temperatures, especially if you have blood circulation problems.
-Beta-blockers tend to decrease blood circulation in the skin, fingers and toes.
+NOTEN, like other beta-blocker medicines, may make you more sensitive to cold temperatures, especially if you have blood circulation problems.
+Beta-blockers tend to decrease blood circulation to the skin, fingers and toes.

 Ask your doctor or pharmacist to answer any questions you may have.